railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

-Start the OpenERP GTK client by clicking its icon in the :menuselection:`Applications`  menu, or by opening a terminal window and typing \ ``openerp-client``\  .
+Start the OpenERP GTK client by clicking its icon in the :menuselection:`Applications --> Internet --> OpenERP Client`  menu, or by opening a terminal window and typing \ ``openerp-client``\  .
 The OpenERP login dialog box should open and show the message :guilabel:`No database found you must create one!`.